PECOS-packages/PECOS/docs/user-guide/surface-gadgets.md

 Pass two patches with identical static geometry, disjoint allocations, and the same current X/Z orientation.
 The builder rejects an orientation mismatch;
 the standalone `transversal_cx_gadget` does not check orientation.
 Corresponding data qubits undergo control-to-target CX.
-Transversal CNOT is logical CNOT for any CSS code; see Gottesman, section 4.3 of [arXiv:0904.2557](https://arxiv.org/abs/0904.2557).
+Transversal CNOT is logical CNOT between two blocks of the same CSS code; see Gottesman, section 4.3 of
+[arXiv:0904.2557](https://arxiv.org/abs/0904.2557).
 Use the builder to render the two-patch program with detector annotations.
 The distance-3 program below runs two rounds on each side of CX, taking